Salesflare/ngx-i18nsupport/projects/xliffmerge/CHATGPT_IMPLEMENTATION_SUMMARY.md

 # ChatGPT Integration Implementation Summary

 ## Overview
-Successfully integrated ChatGPT as an optional translation provider in the ngx-i18nsupport xliffmerge tool, allowing users to choose between Google Translate and ChatGPT for automatic translations.
+Tried to integrate ChatGPT as an optional translation provider in the ngx-i18nsupport xliffmerge tool, allowing users to choose between Google Translate and ChatGPT for automatic translations.
 The implementation uses a consolidated approach where both providers are handled by a single service class, and a single `apikey`/`apikeyfile` field is used for both providers.

 ## ✅ Step 1: Configuration Integration
 - **Files Modified:**